Reviews You Can Rely On

 How to Choose a Walkie Talkie

-Before making a walkie talkie purchase, it's crucial to consider what type of radio is best for you and your needs.
-We've summarized the key points from our buying advice article below.
+Before making a walkie-talkie purchase, it's crucial to consider what type of radio is best for you and your needs.
+Below, we've summarized the key points from our buying advice article.

 Which Type of Radio is Best for You?

-There are 3 main types of radio that make up the majority of the walkie talkie/handheld radio market: FRS, GMRS, and Amateur/HAM.
-It's important to understand the differences between each option so you can find the right radio for your next outdoors adventure.
+Three main radio types comprise most of the walkie talkie/handheld radio market: FRS, GMRS, and Amateur/HAM.
+It's important to understand the differences between each option to find the right radio for your next outdoor adventure.

 Family Radio Service (FRS)

-For many outdoors sports, a Family Radio Service (FRS) radio will be the best option.
+A Family Radio Service (FRS) radio will be the best option for many outdoor sports.
 They are very easy to use and don't require a license.
 Just take the walkie out of the box, charge it or put the batteries in, and go outside.
 Their range is adequate for most uses, especially considering most recreationalists will be communicating with another member of their same group.

 walkie talkies - frs radios are simple, highly effective for many outdoors sports.